bpow/stanford-affils/doc/adr/0002-summary-of-decisions-thus-far.md

 ## Consequences

-Since we built directly on top of the Django Admin built in service, we have limited ourselves in some way to how easy/difficult it will be to make certain changes and customizations based on user feedback.
+Since we built directly on top of the Django admin site, we have limited ourselves in some way to how easy/difficult it will be to make certain changes and customizations based on user feedback.
+In addition, adding custom UI should not be a difficult task in future iterations if it is needed.
 We weighed this against the projected user pool for this application and the reality that many of these manual user inputs will be done via API in later iterations.